asmagill/hammerspoon_asm/touchbar/README.md

  * if an argument is provided, returns a boolean indicating whether or not the change was successful; otherwise returns the current value

 Notes:
+ * Checking the value of this function does not indicate whether or not the machine *can* support the Touch Bar but rather if it *is* supporting the Touch Bar; Use [hs._asm.touchbar.supported](#supported) to check whether or not the machine *can* support the Touch Bar.

  * Setting this to false will remove all application items from the Touch Bar.

  * On a machine that does not have a physical Touch Bar, this will default to false until the first touch bar is created, after which it will default to true.